-Fake reviews are a serious problem for everyone – as it can trick customers into buying inferior products, leading to mistrust of buying on Amazon, meaning that decent sellers will struggle even more to launch a new product.
+Fake reviews are a serious problem for everyone.
+This is because it can trick customers into buying inferior products.
+This then leads to mistrust of buying on Amazon and therefore decent sellers will struggle even more.

 So back in 2016, Amazon changed their review policy to ban the use of incentivised ads and started to take legal action against anyone who flouted this ban.

 Great – but as a legit seller, how do you now get those crucial feedback scores when you first launch a product?

 Amazon recognised that there was now a “chicken before the egg” situation.
 Sellers needed reviews to get sales but needed sales to get reviews.
 The Early Review Program reaches out to customers who have already purchased a product to offer a small reward of a £1 to £5 Amazon.co.uk gift card in exchange for their honest feedback in the form of a product review, where the review then results in a 1-5-star rating.

 “But wait a minute!”
 I hear you cry.
 “Isn’t this the same as incentivising reviews?” … Well, yes and no.